 The Board of Directors of PWDA is the voice of our members.
 The Board’s job is to speak with and for people with disability and to govern the organisation.

 PWDA is a large organisation with many staff and responsibilities.
 Our work includes advocacy, representation and implementing projects.
-We also raise awareness, including through the media, about issues facing people with different kinds of disability across Australia as well as overseas.
+We also raise awareness, including through the media, about issues facing people with different kinds of disability across Australia.

 The members of PWDA elect Directors to represent them to lead the organisation.
 The Directors do this by: